Ashfaqur4988/react-ecommerce-backEnd/README.md

-make a new repo in github so that we can use that to host our app in vercel create new repo now push the code in that new repo
+make a new repo in github so that we can use that to host our app in vercel create new repo now push the code in that new repo import the new repo in vercel and add the environment variables deployed

+now go to stripe developers mode and add an endpoint add the url and select all the events that we want to read(payment intent) while testing the payment part found a bug that after payment it is redirecting to the login page, need to change it from the frontend

 -----after deployment------------
 SETTING UP THE PASSWORD RESET ISSUE: